 Cogswell’s monument is a column that rises 70 feet, topped with a crystal star that has turned amethyst in the strong California sun.
 At the base of the column stand the figures of Faith, Hope, Charity, and Temperance.
-Once upon a time, the monument had a drinking fountain which offered refreshment to those who climbed the hill to see it, but the fountain hasn’t worked in many years now.

 Its family tombs range from Egyptian Revival through Romanesque to Gothic.
 Among the curious elements of the cemetery are its three pyramid mausoleums more then any other cemetery in the U.S. The pyramid mausoleum craze started in the early 1800’s after Napoleon invaded Egypt.